 When the Blind Transfer feature is enabled, set a corresponding function key in the box behind.
-After you transfer a call by rapidly clapping on the hook switch, dial the set function key for Blind Transfer and then the called party number.
-After that, hang up the call once hearing the howler tone to let the subsequent call procedure go out of your control.
+After you clap the hook switch rapidly, dial the set function key for Blind Transfer and then the called party number.
+Hang up the call once hearing the howler tone and the subsequent call procedure will go out of your control.